Catholic Diocese Of Pittsburgh To Hold Memorial Mass For Those Unable To Have Had Funerals During Coronavirus Pandemic

 He says this will allow for anyone who has lost a loved one to join in prayer.

-The idea of this mass came from the staff at the Catholic Cemeteries Association of the Ciocese.
+The idea for this mass came from the staff at the Catholic Cemeteries Association of the Diocese.

 At the height of the pandemic, families were not able to gather at the cemeteries for burial services.

-To serve the community, the Cemetery Association invited those that lost someone during this pandemic to submit their names to be memorialized at the mass.
+To serve the community, the Cemeteries Association invited those that lost someone during this pandemic to submit their names to be memorialized at the mass.

-In all about 800 names were sent in.
+In al,l about 800 names were sent in.

 The mass is set to begin at 10:00 a.m.